Internship Goals and Philosophy of Training

 Phone: (202) 336-5979

 Interns must currently be enrolled in a doctoral program in Psychology (Clinical, Counseling, or School Psychology).
-During the course of the year, interns are required to complete a minimum of 1750 clock hours to be used toward licensure and must meet expected levels of performance in each of the nine profession-wide competencies.
+During the course of the year, interns are required to complete a minimum of 2000 clock hours to be used toward licensure and must meet expected levels of performance in each of the nine profession-wide competencies and one program-specific competency.
 Interns are expected to work at least 40 hours per week, and at least 25 percent of this time is devoted to direct services.
 The internship is both therapy- and assessment-oriented.
 Interns receive supervised experience in psychotherapy, psychological assessment, diagnosis and treatment planning, extended forensic evaluations, consultation services, case management, and crisis intervention.
 Upon completion of the internship year, interns are granted a certificate of completion signifying that all requirements were met.
 In addition to developing clinical skills, interns are encouraged to participate in educational seminars, conferences, and community outreach endeavors.

 Program Aim and Training Goals